cloudmesh/classes/docs/source/i524/index.rst

        references.
 Much shorter reports will be returned without review.
 Do not artifically inflate contents.

+   Any lat ehomework will be receiving a 10% grade reduction.
+   As this is a large class and the assignments are not standard multiple choice questions, grading will take a considerable time.

+   Some homework can not be delivered late as they are related to establish communication with you.
+Such **deadline specific** homework will receive 0 pts in case they are late.
+See course calendar.

+   It is the student’s responsibility to upload submissions well ahead of the deadline to avoid last minute problems with network connectivity, browser crashes, cloud issues, etc. It is **important** to make frequen and often commits to the github repository as the activities will be monitored and will be integrated into the project grade.

+   Note that paper and project will take a considerable amount of time and doing proper time management is a must for this class.
+Avoid starting your project late.
+Procrastination does not pay off.

 * **Project groups:** Groups of up to three students can work on a project but workload increases with each student and a work break